- BY Colin Yeo

 There will be many people who, having been granted a status described as “indefinite”, remain understandably unaware of the requirement to apply for entry clearance as a returning resident if absent for longer than permitted.
 Being turned away at the border will undoubtedly come as an unwelcome surprise.

-This post was originally published in February 2017 and has been updated to account for law changes since then.
-It is correct as of the new date of publication, with thanks to Phoebe Warren for help with a previous update.
+This post was originally published in February 2017 and has been updated by Rachel Whickman so that it is correct as of the new date of publication.
+With thanks to Phoebe Warren for help with a previous update.

 5 responses